-Appendix E Student Performance Review Cover Sheet
+Appendix H Student Performance Review Cover Sheet

-Student: Date of Initial Meeting with Student:

-Faculty Members Present:

-Summary of Problem (include specific behaviors, setting, and who first identified the problem):
+Student: Date of Initial Meeting with Student: Faculty Members Present (must include at I east two faculty members): Summary of Problem (include specific beha viors, setting, and who first identified the problem):

 Date of Faculty Review Meeting:

 Faculty Recommendation:

-No action required Program warning Referral to alternative University office Graduate School will be notified of the Graduate School Academic Censure (w Remediation plan (attach copy of plan) Administrative withdrawal Dismissal (must be reviewed and approximation) e performance concern vill be addressed in the remediation plan))
+No action requiredProgram warningReferral to alternative University officeGraduate School will be notified of the particle l be addressed in the remediation plan)

 RECOMMENDATION APPROVED:

 Student's Advisor Date

 Program Director Date

 Date of Student Feedback Meeting:

 Student Comments:

 Signature of Student Date

 (Does not necessarily indicate agreement)

-Student Performance Remediation Plan
+Appendix I Student Performance Remediation Plan

 Student:

-1. (check one) Initial Plan Review Follow-up Final Review
+(check one) Initial Plan Review Follow-up Final Review

 2. (check one) Graduate School will not be notified of the performance concern

-Graduate School will be notified of the performance concern
+Graduate School wi Graduate School will be notified of the performance concern

-a Academic Censure will be recommended
+a Academic Censure will be recomn nended

-b Academic Censure will not be recommended
+b Academic Censure will not be reco ommended

 Identified Areas of Concern:

 Α.

 В.

 C.

 Remediation Plan and Schedule:

-Specific Behavioral Objectives and Target Dates Method of Remediation Met?
+Target Dates Method of Remediation 1 Met?
 Y/N

 A

 В

-C
+С

-Progress Since Last Review (if applicable): Sufficient Insufficient

-Comments and Recommendations:
+Progress Since Last Review (if applicable): Sufficient Insufficient Comments and Recommendations:

 Date of Next Review (if applicable):

 Student Reactions:

 Student Signature: Date:

-Advisor Signature: Date:
+Advisor Signature:

 Program Director Signature: Date:

-Appendix F
+Appendix J

-Professional Disposition Assessment Note: this will be available for instructors and students to complete via Qualtrics
+Professional Disposition Assessment

+Note: this will be available for instructors and students to complete via Qualtrics